 The prince that Fu Jian loved destroyed his capital city and hurt him most; his trusted general murdered him, while many of his former officials divided his empire.

 It was not wrong to be a forgiving and kind monarch, however, the object and timing should be chosen carefully.

-Liu Ziye (449 -- 466) was a king, but none of his behaviors seemed like a normal human being would do, let alone a noble-born and well-educated king.
+As a noble-born and well-educated king, none of his behaviors seemed like a normal human being would do.

-He ascended to the throne when he was 15 and was assassinated in his 17; however, everything he did in those two years made him the most incestuous and pervert monarch in the history of China ever.
+He ascended to the throne when he was 15 and was assassinated in his 17; however, everything he did in those two years made him the most incestuous and pervert monarch in history ever.